nwesterhausen/total-compose-cli/README.md

 ## Usage

-total-compose prefers to use either config.yaml or config.yml in `~/.total-compose`, but you may specify a specific configuration file using `-c, --config=` instead.
+total-compose prefers to use config.yaml in `~/.total-compose`, but you may specify a specific configuration file using `-c, --config=` instead.